reiryuki/OPlus-Launcher-33-Magisk-Module/README.md

 - Reboot
 - If you are using KernelSU, you need to allow superuser list manually all package name listed in package.txt (and your home launcher app also) (enable show system apps) and reboot afterwards
 - Change your default home to this launcher via Settings app (or you can copy the content of default.sh and paste it to Terminal/Termux app.
 Type su and grant root first!)
+- If you are using multi user or Work Profile, don't forget to allow "Display over other apps" manually at the App Info or you can run this terminal command instead:

+`su`

+`appops set com.oplus.launcher SYSTEM_ALERT_WINDOW allow`

 ## Optionals
 - https://t.me/ryukinotes/5